 Wood Block Christmas Trees | Scrap Wood Craft

 If you’re looking for a fun holiday woodcraft project, you’ll love this one!
 These DIY wood block Christmas trees look great on a mantel or anywhere in your home.
-You’ll be surprised how easy it is to make them!
+You’ll be surprised how easy they are to make!

-And today is the monthly heart friend’s blog hop, where we share creative ideas.
-Be sure to keep your eyes open at the end of this blog for the details.
+Today is the monthly heart friend’s blog hop, where we share creative ideas.
+Be sure to look at the details at the end of this blog.
 You don’t want to miss this!

 * As an Amazon Associate, I earn from qualifying purchases and through other companies as well.
 You are not charged extra to use any of the links, but any income I make helps me create more amazing DIY projects to share with you!
 To see my full disclaimer, click here!